mkosir/frontend-monorepo-boilerplate/README.md

 Monorepo features and conventions:

 - Monorepo is being quite highly opinionated in order to achieve best developer experience.
 It's meant to be used as frontend only monorepo, 100% TypeScript, consistent codebase across whole monorepo with automated tooling in place as ESLint, Prettier, TypeScript, conventional commits etc.
-- Monorepo includes two styling solutions (feel free to remove one, depending on your use case):
-  - Material UI support (UI component library, shared theme across all apps and packages etc.),
-  - Tailwind
 - Workspaces:
   - It comes with two workspaces `apps` and `packages`.
   - All configurations (eslint, jest, material ui etc.) in `packages` are always prefixed with "config-" and imported into other workspaces directly from source without building (never transpiled).